Tea And Caffeine

 What Determines Caffeine Levels?

 Contrary to the popular belief that caffeine content can be categorized based on tea type (for instance the idea that black tea has more caffeine than green tea or white tea and other similar comparisons), recent studies have shown that caffeine content can and does vary—sometimes quite significantly—among even one type of tea.
+If you would like to learn more about what makes tea, tea, read our Tea 101.

 Studies also show that the amount of caffeine in tea depends on a number of factors: